-Public relations can be defined as the techniques and PR strategy used by an individual or company to get information out to the public, especially the media.
+Public relations can be defined as the techniques and strategy used by an individual or company to get information out to the public, especially the media.
 The primary goals are to inform the public and media professionals about important company news or events, maintain a brand image, and help with crisis management to minimize fallout.

 To do so effectively, companies need to have a solid PR strategy designed to work towards pre-determined goals and objectives.
 A PR strategy is designed to improve a company’s brand image.
 Good PR should generate coverage for a brand in relevant media outlets, industry publications, podcasts, blogs, and social media platforms.

 A PR strategy is similar to a marketing strategy since it is created with the purpose of spreading the word about a brand without traditional sales tactics.
 It is used to spread the word about a business, service, or product to improve its recognition and maintain positive relationships with its audience and stakeholders.